<canvas> allow a developer to acheive?

 The

-.
+getContext()method returns a rendering context object that provides methods and properties for drawing on the<canvas>.
 It takes one parameter, the context type such as ‘2d’, and returns an instance of a context interface like CanvasRenderingContext2D.
-This context interface exposes methods likefillRect()
+This context interface exposes methods likefillRect()andstrokeRect()that can be used to draw different shapes and graphics.
+SogetContext()provides the actual drawing API after it is called on a<canvas>element.

 it’s a charting library for javascript